ctu-fee-group/Christofel/docs/libs/commandslib.md

 ### Creating Command Groups

 Command groups hold commands.
-A command group has to be registered to plugin's service collection.
+A command group has to be registered in the plugin's service collection.

 ```csharp